AbdulSaboor345/Simple-Calculator/README.md

 Abdul Saboor

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the "License.txt" file for details.

 Feel free to customize it further according to your project's specific needs!